unhcr-mauritania/model/README.md

 >               FROM yourtable
 >               GROUP BY ProcessingGroupNumber "

 3. Pull data from this database into the R session using the sqlQuery function in order to create the corresponding data frame .
-You will need to add a line around line 24 in `get_data_from_db.R`. (in this example below, we call it `newpredictor`)
+You will need to add a line around line 24 in `get_data_from_db.R`. (in this example below, we call it `newpredictor`).
+You will need to have [configured your ODBC connection](https://www.techwalla.com/articles/how-to-create-and-setup-an-odbc-database-connection) and set up your passord file `pass.R` before.

 > newpredictor <- sqlQuery(dbhandleprogres, query.new)